 French and Spanish Language, Culture and History Camps at James Monroe’s Highland

-Speak!, the Alliance Française of Charlottesville and The International School of Charlottesville (ISC) are thrilled to announce our French and Spanish camps for kids at Monroe’s idyllic farm, (Ash Lawn) Highland.
+Speak! and The International School of Charlottesville (ISC) are thrilled to announce our French and Spanish camps for kids at Monroe’s idyllic farm, (Ash Lawn) Highland.
 The combination of gorgeous outdoor learning and play spaces (formal gardens, endless lawns, vegetable, flower and herb gardens) and both historic and modern indoor spaces (event barn, pavilion, kitchen/craft rooms, Monroe’s house and out-buildings) make for an ideal summer camp setting.
-Each camp will integrate language learning with history, nature and culture exploration – i.e. we’ll learn and practice house vocabulary, design our own house with masking tape in the giant barn, then tour Monroe’s actual home in French and Spanish; we’ll get to know the farm’s animals while talking about them in the target language; we’ll learn about vegetables and herbs, go outside to pick/harvest them, cook something yummy and then devour our edible creations!
-At the end of each week, children will perhaps lead parents on a tour of Ash Lawn Highland in French or Spanish, display their artistic creations and/or perform songs and dances learned during camp.
+Each camp will integrate language learning with history, nature and culture exploration – i.e. we’ll learn and practice house vocabulary, design our own house with masking tape in the giant barn, then tour Monroe’s actual home in French and Spanish; we’ll get to know the farm’s animals while talking about them in the target language; we’ll learn about vegetables and herbs, go outside to pick/harvest them, cook something yummy in the farm’s kitchen (or in the hearth with the help of a Highland interpreter) and then devour our edible creations!
+At the end of each week, children will display their artistic creations and/or perform songs and dances learned during camp.

 Note: This camp is extra special because we’ll have Spanish and French camps going on simultaneously.
-Though they’ll be with their chosen language group for much of the time, children will also be exposed to the other tongue throughout the week, during free play and historic activities with Ash Lawn.
+Though they’ll be with their chosen language group for much of the time, children will also be exposed to the other tongue throughout the week, during free play and historic activities with Highland.

 Ages: 4-10 years